Turiedmonds/Firebase-VS-Code/README.md

 ## Build

 There is no build step.
-All files are already in `index.html`, `main.js` and related assets.
-Simply serve these files as described above.
+All files are located in the `public/` folder.
+Simply serve that directory as described above.

 ## PWA Features